christie888/christie888.github.io/_pages/post.md

 > Be curious, keep learning, and never let arrogance block your path to wisdom.

+##### 📌 2026/04/15 Honored to receive a medal in recognition of my contributions to IEEE activities.
+I look forward to continuing to contribute to the community.
+[Details](https://hanglige.com/images/IMG_9517.jpeg)

 ##### 📌 2026/04/01 I’m honored and humbled to share that I’m starting a new position as Project Associate Professor at The University of Tokyo.
 I would like to express my heartfelt thanks to all my mentors, colleagues, and friends who have supported and guided me throughout this journey.

 ##### 📌 2026/03/26 One co-authored paper, **“CausalMob: Causally Predicting Human Mobility with LLMs-Derived Human Intentions Toward Public Events”** by Xiaojie Yang, Hangli Ge, Jiawei Wang, Zipei Fan, Renhe Jiang, Ryosuke Shibasaki, and Noboru Koshizuka has been awarded as Telecom Interdisciplinary Research Student Award - Grand Prize Winner from the **Telecommunication Advancement Foundation.**